-Figure 8: Process flow diagram of ZeroBrine proposed system for the textile wastewater treatment
+Figure 8: Process flow diagram of ZeroBrine proposed system for the textile wastewater treatment through the first NF system.

-The pre-treatment step consists of ozone oxidation and nanofiltration procedures.
-During ozone oxidation, the colour content and COD are removed.
-The effluent from ozone oxidation passes then through the first NF system.
 The concentrate stream of the first NF system is driven to the second NF system.
-The permeate streams of the two NF systems are mixed and feed to the reverse osmosis system.
-The concentrate of the second NF system is recycled back to the WWTP..
+The permeate streams of the two NF systems are mixed and fed to the reverse osmosis system.
+The concentrate of the second NF system is recycled back to the WWTP.
 The divalent ions are removed by the nanofiltration procedure.